 What deployment options are available for each platform?

-MintMCP operates as a managed SaaS platform with enterprise SLAs and automatic failover, requiring minimal DevOps resources.
-TrueFoundry deploys as Kubernetes-native infrastructure supporting VPC, on-premises, and air-gapped environments, requiring existing container orchestration expertise.
-IBM ContextForge is self-hosted only, requiring organizations to provision and maintain their own infrastructure.
+MintMCP operates as a managed SaaS-first platform in the US and EU, with VPC or self-hosted deployment available on request.
+TrueFoundry deploys as Kubernetes-native infrastructure supporting managed SaaS and self-hosted control plane options.
+IBM ContextForge is an open-source framework that organizations self-host and maintain.
 MintMCP's managed model provides a rapid path to production for teams without dedicated platform engineering resources.